-Women with infants and children make up the fastest-growing segment of the labor force, with 58.6% of those working moms having infants under the age of one.
-As gender roles diversify, more women hold physically demanding positions within construction companies, police forces, warehouses, and more.
-As a result, they face unique challenges while attempting to breast pump at work.
+Women with infants and children make up the fastest-growing segment of the labor force, with approximately 58% being working moms with infants under the age of one.1 As gender roles diversify, more women hold physically demanding positions within construction companies, police forces, warehouses, etc. As a result, they face unique challenges while attempting to breast pump at work.

 Many organizations are finding that the benefits of supporting their breastfeeding employees are substantial.
-This includes healthier moms and healthier babies, lowered healthcare costs, and decreased turnover rates.
+This includes healthier moms and babies, lowered healthcare costs, and decreased turnover rates.

 Challenges Moms Face in Physically Demanding Jobs

 Servers are often too busy handling multiple tables to stop for a pumping break, and policewomen often travel in the field.
-Mothers are simply unaware of when and where they will be able to pump.
-This is partly because many businesses still have not provided nursing mothers with an adequate lactation room.
+Mothers are often unaware of when and where they will be able to pump.
+This is partly because many businesses have not provided nursing mothers with an adequate lactation room.

-The Fair Labor Standards Act (FLSA) states that employers must provide eligible nursing mothers with reasonable break time to express breastmilk for their children for up to one year after giving birth.
+The Fair Labor Standards Act (FLSA) states that employers must provide eligible nursing mothers with reasonable break time to express breast milk for their children for up to one year after giving birth.2

 Employers must also provide a private space for breast pumping that’s not a bathroom and free from the public or coworkers*.
-This is crucial for a mother’s privacy and comfort, especially for those in uniform when they have to undress to pump.
+This is crucial for a mother’s privacy and comfort, especially those in uniform who must undress to pump.

-Unfortunately, these difficulties can cause moms to jeopardize either their jobs or their breastfeeding goals because it can be too challenging to keep both.
+Unfortunately, these difficulties can cause moms to jeopardize either their jobs or breastfeeding goals because it can be too challenging to keep both.
 However, when employers and employees work together, it doesn’t have to be this way.

 Benefits Of Breastfeeding

-Employers who have already implemented supportive programs for their lactating mothers, from white-collar to blue-collar jobs, see monetary savings.
-They are gaining $3 for every $1 invested due to happier and healthier moms, lowered healthcare costs, and increased productivity.
+Employers already implementing supportive programs for their lactating mothers, from white-collar to blue-collar jobs, see monetary savings.
+This is due to happier and healthier moms, lowered healthcare costs, and increased productivity.3,4

-Moms who are allowed to continue their breastfeeding journeys are healthier, as breastfeeding helps them recover from giving birth more quickly.
+Moms allowed to continue their breastfeeding journeys are healthier, as breastfeeding helps them recover from giving birth more quickly.
 Therefore, they’re better able to return to their physically demanding positions.